kprotty/zap/blog.md

 ```

-**SIDENOTE**: This didn't end up in the final thread pool, but I actually discovered a "mostly-LIFO" version of this which doesn't really perform any better in practice.
+**SIDENOTE**: A different algorithm ended up in the final thread pool as I discovered a "mostly-LIFO" version of this which performs about the same in practice.
 It's a treiber stack MPSC which swaps entire stack with null for consumer.
-It's used fairly often in the wild ([mimalloc: 2.4 The Thread Free List](https://www.microsoft.com/en-us/research/uploads/prod/2019/06/mimalloc-tr-v1.pdf)), and I used added the try-lock scheme to it, but it's cool and I wanted to show it off here since I got the chance.
+It's used fairly often in the wild ([mimalloc: 2.4 The Thread Free List](https://www.microsoft.com/en-us/research/uploads/prod/2019/06/mimalloc-tr-v1.pdf)), and I just added the try-lock scheme to it.

 ```rs
 stack: usize = 0